 The Independent Audit Committee challenges and monitors financial management, performance and policies on an on-going basis.
+The Committee also considers the effectiveness of risk management arrangements.

 The Committee Chair keeps issues under review through meetings with the Executive and senior managers.
+It was agreed that virtual meetings would be undertaken throughout 2020/21 due to the pandemic restrictions.

 The members of the Committee work together, developing and using their knowledge and expertise, and that of others to the best effect.
 They have a non-political, evidence based approach that has been proven to achieve good results.

-To support their role, all Committee Members regularly reviews and consider their training requirements and this year received treasury management training.
+To support their role, all Committee Members regularly review and consider their training requirements.